 The technological options are now almost all fixed for the HIE-ISOLDE Alignment System, so called MATHILDE (Monitoring and Alignment Tracking for Hie-IsoLDE).
 The concept is mainly based on well-proven elements such as the camera-style sensor called HBCAMs.
 The various key elements such as the viewports and the possible target types have been studied and tested successfully in different situations, taking in account the constraints due to vacuum or cryogenic conditions.
+For futher information about the alignment and monitoring system, please refer to Milestone 15 and 16.

 On the target side, the chosen solution is based on the properties of high-index ($n\approx2$) glass balls that are giving a retro-reflective effect when measured and illuminated by HBCAM lasers.
 The effect has been studied and validated, even with measurements in cryogenic and vacuum conditions.
+The final targets support design and integration has been carried-out in 2014.
+The targets have been ordered for 2 Cryomodules and are expected to arrive in January 2015.

 A HBCAM camera, based on the existing BCAM, has been developed and validated within the expected precision.
 The new features of this device include a CCD upgrade, a shorter focal length, the addition of an illumination ring and a calibration to a nominal value of output power of the device lasers.
+Enough devices have been procured to cover the needs: